All content on this page is correct as of July 27, 2020

 Under normal circumstances you are required to have the physical evidence of their right to work (such as their passport or visa) to check.
 If you are in a sector still operating on a face to face basis (e.g. key workers) you can still do this.
 If not, the Home Office have confirmed that the individual can send you a scanned copy/photo of their document to check and you can verify their identity by video call.
 It is important to note that this is not how these checks are supposed to be done so the Home Office require you to annotate checks in a specific way.
 You will also need to do the full, normal check within eight weeks of the concession ending.
 Please see the UKVI guidance for more information.

-Doctors, nurses and paramedics working for the NHS whose visas are expiring before 1st October 2020 should receive one-year visa extensions but it’s currently unclear what evidence they will have to show this.
-The Home Office has also lifted restrictions on the number of hours a Tier 4 student can work for the NHS as a doctor, nurse or paramedic and the limit on hours people can volunteer in these roles have also been lifted.
-See the UKVI guidance for details.
+Those working for the NHS in certain eligible professions whose visas are expiring before 1 October 2020 should receive one-year visa extensions, but it’s currently unclear what evidence they will have to show this.
+Guidance suggests employers of those eligible will be contacted by the Home Office in relation to this.
+The Home Office has also lifted restrictions on the number of hours a Tier 4 student (and certain other individuals) can work for the NHS and the limit on hours people can volunteer has also been lifted.
+See the Home Office guidance and the questions above relating to healthcare workers for details.

 Home Office guidance states that you may still be eligible for a visa if your endorsement has expired because you have been unable to travel to the UK.
 It states that you should make your application as planned and that applications will be considered on a case by case basis.